kncept/junit-reporter/README.md

     apply plugin: 'com.kncept.junit5.reporter'

-This will bind the task 'junitHtmlReport' to run as a finalizer after the 'test' or 'check' task.
+This will bind the task 'junitHtmlReport' to run as a finalizer after the 'test' or 'check' task.<br/>
 If you want more fine grained control, add it as a finalizer to another task. eg:

     junitPlatformTest.finalizedBy 'junitHtmlReport'

-And you're done!
+And you're done!<br/>
+Reports are generated into the gradle 'reports' directory. <br/>
+eg: junit-reporter/build/reports/tests/junit-platform/index.html<br/>

 ## Configuration options
 If you need to do any customisation (aggregation, or you just don't like red...), Its possible to customise.
 Use the following config block (shown with default values):